nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User keys in the particular job position using the 'find' function.
-2. MrTechRecruiter displays the job position and its corresponding rejection rate. <br>
+2. MrTechRecruiter displays the job position and its corresponding rejection rate.

    Use case ends.

 **Extensions**